Has it ever dawned on you that the key to staying healthy may lie in your feet?

-While there are plenty of dietary adjustments you can make to help cut down on stomach problems, you can also use foot reflexology.
+While plenty of dietary adjustments can help reduce stomach problems, you can also use foot reflexology.

-When blood flow or lymphatic circulation is poor, it is hard for oxygen-rich blood, nutrients and white blood cells to reach various areas of the foot to fight infection, digest germs and remove toxins.
-Regular reflexology can help to develop healthy feet as well as improve overall body circulation.
+When blood flow or lymphatic circulation is poor, it is hard for oxygen-rich blood, nutrients, and white blood cells to reach various areas of the foot to fight infection, digest germs, and remove toxins.
+Regular reflexology can help develop healthy feet and improve overall body circulation.

 You can improve your digestive health by massaging the inside areas just below the balls of the feet.
 Like with the small intestine massage, this can be good for indigestion, bloating, or gas.